Blockly Turtle Programming

 Each playground provides a few more programing tools than the one before.
 This makes moving on to later playgrounds for children simple, intuitive and accessible.

-Playground A is for the youngest pupils, those who have never written programs at all and have only ever used a floor robot such as Bee-bot.
-Programs are written by dragging and linking code blocks into the workspace and then pressing Run.
+The White Turtle Playground is for the youngest pupils, those who have never written programs at all and have only ever used a floor robot such as Bee-bot.
+Programs are written by dragging and linking code blocks into the workspace and then pressing Run

 Learning scheme